MMease/Microsoft-Sentinel-SIEM/README.md

 - After you finish the code.
 Run the query and select "Map" for visualization.

-- Your data when begin to plot and you're all done.
+- Your data will begin to plot and you're all done.

 ![Sentinel Query Code](https://github.com/MMease/Microsoft-Sentinel-SIEM/assets/42321472/47e375b4-5d6d-410a-b00f-fb5ace31804d)